What a Great Idea! Contest

 Check out our previous contest winners:

-- Full Circle ARTS, a retail and online store featuring eco-friendly artwork and other creative products made and sold by adults with disabilities.
+- Full Circle ARTS, a retail and online store of JRI featuring eco-friendly artwork and other creative products made and sold by adults with disabilities (2011 Winner).

 "The collaboration with the BU Team gave us tremendous momentum and confidence, raised the profile of the project within JRI and provided us with a blue print for implementation.
 The team’s business plan provided us with key development information, including financial data, sales benchmarks, goals for product development, market research, and an operational marketing strategy." - Deirdre Hunter, Justice Resource Institute

-- Cloud4Causes, an IT services business which provides IT services and network administration to peer nonprofits.
+- Cloud4Causes, an IT services business of HMEA which provides IT services and network administration to peer nonprofits (2011 Winner).

 "Student work provided some good market data that changed our thinking about the optimal customer in terms of size and IT needs." - Mike Moloney, HMEA

-- The Cafe at Whole Children, a cafe that serves as a job-training site for teens and young adults with developmental disabilities and a community social hub and gathering place featuring talent shows, art openings, and performance opportunities.
+- The Cafe at Whole Children, a cafe run by The Association For Community Living that serves as a job-training site for teens and young adults with developmental disabilities and a community social hub and gathering place featuring talent shows, art openings, and performance opportunities (2012 Winner).

-- The Amego, Inc. Coffee Shop, which provides employment opportunities for individuals in Amego's Day Programss and offers Fair Trade coffee and baked goods.
+- The Amego, Inc. Coffee Shop, which provides employment opportunities for individuals in Amego's Day Programs and offers Fair Trade coffee and baked goods (2012 Winner).

 "The students assigned to create our business plan for the café were extremely positive, energetic, available, and committed to providing us with a plan that is both useful and effective in helping us achieve our long term goals." - Bill Barefoot, Amego, Inc.